Esri/insights-scripting-guide/README.md

 3) Complete Kernel Gateway Connection form

 _Note:_  Connections must reference the Kernel Gateway root URL.
-For tips on what this might look like see the [URL Patterns](#URL-Patterns) table.
+For tips on what this might look like see the [Connection examples](#Connection-examples).

-## URL Patterns
+## Connection examples

 Urls can be HTTP or HTTPS.
-Hosts can be referenced in numerous ways, IP address, localhost, FQDN etc.  You can use any open inbound port number.
+Hosts can be referenced in numerous ways, IP address, localhost, FQDN etc.  You can use any __open__ inbound port number.
 If using 443, a connection  will not require the port number.
+Here are some examples.

 | URL           | Insights in Enterprise | Insights Desktop  |